mgechev/blog.mgechev.com/_posts/2016-05-21-angular2-router-implementing-missing-resolve-feature-deprecated-defer.md

 The only three differences from the original implementation here are:

-- We have one more property of the class called `defer`.
+- We declare one more property of the class called `defer`.
-- In the destructuring in the `constructor` we get one more property from the passed object called `defer`.
+- In the destructuring in the `constructor` we get one more property from the passed object, called `defer`.
-- We assign value the passed `defer` variable to the `defer` property of the route.
+- We assign the value passed by the `defer` variable to the `defer` property of the route.

 The rest of the changes we need to make are in the `Route` and `AsyncRoute` classes, were we should to pass the `defer` property to the base constructor call.